oguzcan-yavuz/graphQL-tutorial/README.md

 - `args` field in `GraphQLObjectType` determines the arguments when client asks for a schema.

-- The reason of wrapping schema fields with a function is;
-to make sure each schema is defined so we are using callbacks to ensure it.
+- The reason of wrapping schema fields with a function is to make sure each schema is defined so we are using callbacks to ensure it.

 - Keep your queries at a separate file and use query variables.